Please allow up to 14 business days to make your flags

 Q: Can you intercede with your flags?

 A: Yes!
 Called to Flag believes anyone who calls him/herself a child of God can intercede.
-There is nothing in the Bible that says you cannot do it flags.
+There is nothing in the Bible that says you cannot do it with flags.

 Q: Do certain moves/gestures make demons flee or command angels?